laravel/docs/routing.md

 All Laravel routes are defined in your route files, which are located in the `routes` directory.
 These files are automatically loaded by the framework.
 The `routes/web.php` file defines routes that are for your web interface.
 These routes are assigned the `web` middleware group, which provides features like session state and CSRF protection.
 The routes in `routes/api.php` are stateless and are assigned the `api` middleware group.

 For most applications, you will begin by defining routes in your `routes/web.php` file.

-#### Accessing Routes

-The routes defined in `routes/web.php` can be accessed by simply entering the defined route in the browser.
-For the routes defined in `routes/api.php` you need to add the `/api` between your domain and the defined route:
+The routes defined in `routes/web.php` may be accessed by entering the defined route's URL in your browser.
+For example, you may access the following route by navigating to `http://your-app.dev/user` in your browser:

     Route::get('/user', UsersController@index);

-If the above route is defined in `routes/web.php` it can be accessed by entering `example.app/user` in the browser but if it is defined in the `routes/api.php` file, you need to access it by entering `example.app/api/user`.
+Routes defined in the `routes/api.php` file are nested within a route group by the `RouteServiceProvider`.
+Within this group, the `/api` URI prefix is automatically applied so you do not need to manually apply it to every route in the file.
+You may modify the prefix and other route group options by modifying your `RouteServiceProvider` class.

 #### Available Router Methods